Vkrisztian01/Competitive-Programming-Portfolio/README.md

 ### Overview

 This portfolio displays a collection of elementary problems I tackled from the famous **CSES Problem Set**.
-The goal of this repository is to showcase the range of my **Algorithmic Problem Solving** knowledge, as well as to demonstrate the methology I use when it comes to Competitive Programming Training.
+The goal of this repository is to demonstrate the range of my **Algorithmic Problem Solving** knowledge, as well as to show the methology I use when it comes to Competitive Programming Training.
 Additionally, the viewer may also find a collection of **Advanced Problems** that I selected from multiple platforms.
 These problems are to demonstrate how challanging these topics can get in competitions.